-There is an old IT rule, the rule of three (3-2-1) that you should consider when archiving all of your video content.
-It states to make 3 copies of anything you care about, in 2 different formats, with 1 offsite backup.
+Consider the rule of three (3-2-1) when archiving all of your video content.
+Make 3 copies of anything you care about, in 2 different formats, with 1 offsite backup.
 This rule applies to preserving the video collection.
 We recommend saving your video files in three different places, and in different formats for play and storage.
 A suggested storage combination for preserving a family's digital video collection would be 1) an access copy on video Blu-ray Disc, 2) a data file stored on an external hard-drive and in an online "cloud hosted" repository; and 3) a USB Flash Drive or M-DISC in your safe deposit box.
 For a corporate archive, the company could consider a storage combination of optical disc, online storage network (onsite or cloud hosted), and LTO tape backup.

 Yes, we do.